-The ADuC7036 features an integrated ground switch pin, GND_SW (Pin 15).
-This switch allows the user to dynamically disconnect ground from external devices and, instead, use either a direct connection to ground or a connection to ground using a 20 k Ω resistor.
-This additional resistor can be used to reduce the number of external components required for an NTC circuit.
-The ground switch feature can be used for reducing power consumption on application-specific boards.
+The ADuC7034 features an integrated ground switch pin, GND_SW (Pin 15).
+This switch allows the user to dynamically disconnect the ground from external devices and instead use either a direct connection to ground or a connection to ground via a 20 k Ω resistor.
+If the latter option is chosen, the additional resistor can be used to reduce the number of external components required for an NTC circuit.
+In addition, the ground switch feature can be used to reduce power consumption on application-specific boards.

-An example application is shown in Figure 20.
+An example application is shown in Figure 19.

-Figure 20.
+Figure 19.
 Example External Temperature Sensor Circuits

-Figure 20 shows an external NTC used in two modes, with one using the internal 20 k Ω resistor and the second showing a direct connection to ground via GND_SW.
+Figure 19 shows an external NTC used in two modes, with one using the internal 20 k Ω resistor and the second showing a direct connection to ground via the GND_SW.

-ADCCFG[7] controls the connection of the ground switch to ground, and ADCMDE[6] controls GND_SW resistance, as shown in Figure 21.
+ADCCFG[7] controls the connection of the ground switch to ground, and ADCMDE[6] controls the GND_SW resistance, as shown in Figure 20.

-Figure 21.
+Figure 20.
 Internal Ground Switch Configuration

-The possible combinations of ADCCFG[7] and ADCMDE[6] are shown in Table 31.
+The possible combinations of ADCCFG[7] and ADCMDE[6] are shown in Table 30.

-Table 31.
+Table 30.
 GND_SW Configuration